K7salim/Educational-Game-Hub/README.md

-# 🎮 Educational Game Hub
+🎮 Educational Game Hub

-Isang web-based platform na naglalaman ng iba't ibang educational games.
-Layunin nitong gawing mas masaya at interactive ang pagkatuto para sa mga estudyante.
+A web-based platform that contains a variety of educational games.
+Its goal is to make learning more fun and interactive for students.

-## 📌 Mga Tampok
+📌 Features

-- 🧠 Math games, quizzes, at logic puzzles
+🧠 Math games, quizzes, and logic puzzles

-- 🎨 Madaling i-customize gamit ang CSS
+🎨 Easy to customize using CSS

-- 🕹️ Pwedeng gamitin offline o online
+🕹️ Can be used offline or online

-- 👦 Friendly para sa mga bata at estudyante
+👦 Kid-friendly and student-focused

-## 🗂️ Folder Structure
+🗂️ Folder Structure

 Educational-Game-Hub/
 ├── index.html / index.php # Main homepage